samterfa/r_services/README.md

 # r_services
-This repo provides continuous integration and deployment to my R-powered app on Google Cloud Run!
+This repo provides continuous integration and deployment to my R-powered app on Cloud Run!